mortezakowkabi/jcb-persian-documentation/english/Dynamic-File-and-Folder-Inclusion-concept.md

 However, with great flexibility comes great responsibility:

 * Always validate source integrity.
-* Only share JCB packages with trusted collaborators.
+* Only publish repositories for collaborators you trust and document the behaviour clearly.
 * Keep inclusion paths and permissions tightly controlled.

 ---